Carwyn Tuipulotu

-Carwyn Tuipulotu (born 28 September 2001) is a Welsh professional rugby union player, who plays Flanker and Number 8 for Top 14 side Section Paloise.
+Carwyn Tuipulotu (born 28 September 2001) is a Welsh professional rugby union player, who most recently played for Top 14 side Section Paloise as a Number 8.

 Club career

 Youth rugby

 Tuipulotu was part of the Newcastle Falcons academy, and was part of the Welsh Exiles, leading to a contract with the Scarlets academy.

 Scarlets

 Tuipulotu was named in the Scarlets first-team squad for the 2020–21 Pro14 season.
 He was first called into the Scarlets matchday squad for a pre-season friendly against their rivals, the Ospreys, on 25 September 2020.
 He made his debut in the rearranged Round 8 match of the 2020–21 Pro14 against Leinster.
 Tuipulotu signed his first professional contract with the Scarlets in February 2021, tying him to the region for the next four years.

 On 26 March 2022, Tuipulotu scored his first try for the Scarlets, in a 41–24 win over Zebre.
 He scored another try in a friendly against the Saracens on 10 March 2023.

 Tuipulotu played for Llanelli RFC until the side was disbanded, and later featured for Carmarthen Quins RFC in Super Rygbi Cymru.